genomicepidemiology/SpanSeq/README.md

 ```
 ### Approaches
 SpanSeq has three distance calculation approaches:
+#### ALL
-- All: All the input sequences will be considered when building the distance matrix.
+All the input sequences will be considered when building the distance matrix.
+#### Hobohm_reduce, Hobohm_split
-- Hobohm_reduce, Hobohm_split: Previous to creating the distance matrix, a Hobohm 1 clustering[5] step is applied to the sequences, and the representatives of those clusters are used for distance calculation.
+Previous to creating the distance matrix, a Hobohm 1 clustering[5] step is applied to the sequences, and the representatives of those clusters are used for distance calculation.
 When using that option, it is necessary to introduce a value for -hd/--hobohm1_distance, which should be higher than the distance for clustering later.
 If using hobohm_reduce, the only the representatives of the Hobohm 1 Clustering step will be reported, but if hobohm_split, the clustered sequences around representatives will be later merged with the clusters created with DBScan.
 This step is only available on nucleotide sequences.

 ### Pipelines